The Julia Child Bruschetta recipe that's so good it brought my guests to tears. Olive Oil fried rustic bread topped with marinated tomatoes and basil.

-After 30 minutes, sprinkle with salt and let sit for another 10 minutes or so.
+After 30 minutes, sprinkle with salt and pepper (I actually don't use pepper but go nuts if you're a pepper person) let sit for another 10 minutes or so.

-Cover the bottom of a pan with olive oil until it’s at least 3mm deep.
+Cover the bottom of a pan with olive oil until it's approximately 3mm deep.
 Just glug it in there.
 Heat pan over medium/low.
-Not too hot or your bread will burn, not too low or it’ll just soak up a bunch of oil and get gross.
+Not too hot or your bread will burn, not too low or it'll just soak up a bunch of oil and get gross.

 To test if your oil is hot enough to fry place the end of a wooden spoon in the oil.
 If the tip forms bubbles right away, it's at the right temperature to fry.

-Fry bread slices in oil until browned.
-Or you tongue falls out of your mouth.
+Fry bread slices in oil until browned or your tongue falls out of your mouth.
 Whichever comes first.

 Remove bread from the pan and generously spoon the tomato mixture over the top.
 But first, maybe, just look at the golden brown, toasty, olive oil drenched goodness.
 Smell it.
 Love it.

 O.K., NOW you can top it with your tomatoes and basil.
 Just spoon it right on there.
 Lots of it.